qserena/01-build-a-responsive-site/README.md

 The app is deployed here:
 [https://toms-nft.netlify.app](https://toms-nft.netlify.app)

-Please feel free to visit and click around!
+Please feel free to visit and check out the responsiveness by changing the browser size!